- Find a Doctor

 While there are breast cancer risks we cannot change, including age, being female, having dense breasts, and a family history, there are ways we can work to reduce the risks we have control over such as alcohol use, diet, and activity levels.

-Here at the Tunnell Cancer Center, we have the financial resources to pay for the diagnosis costs for breast cancer thanks to Komen Philadelphia® grants for those who qualify.
+Here at Beebe, we are able to work with financial resources, through Komen Philadelphia® grants, which help pay for the diagnosis costs for breast cancer for those who qualify.
 Those diagnosed with cancer can then become eligible for funds to pay for treatment under the state of Delaware Cancer Treatment Program.
 In addition, recent changes under the Affordable Care Act (ACA) have made mammography a free preventative service for most women.

-For more information, talk to the Breast Health Nurse Navigator.
+For more information, talk to Kathy Cook, Breast Health Nurse Navigator.